jvskiba/jvskiba.github.io/README.md

 			UInt = setInterval(Update, 1000);
 			USInt = setInterval(UpdateScreen, Time);
 			TimeInt = setInterval(TimeOpen, 100);
-			TimerDisplay(4, "Wellcome, I sudgest you hover over the buttons to know what they do.")
+			TimerDisplay(4, "Wellcome, I suggest you hover over the buttons to know what they do.")
 		}

 		function TimeOpenFunc() {